-Reputed for its beauty but also for its dramatic mix of winds and huge waves breaking on the cliffs, la Pointe du Raz is one of the most popular natural sites in Brittany.
+Reputed for its beauty but also for its dramatic mix of winds and huge waves breaking on the cliffs, la Pointe du Raz is one of the most popular natural sites in Brittany, and one of my favourite places in the region.
 Indeed, the best-selling postcard in Brittany features La Pointe du Raz!

 The rocky shoreline is not France’s most western point (you’ll have to go north to the beautiful Pointe de Corsen for this), but it feels like it.
 Those who visited Land’s End, the most westerly point of England, will have the same feeling of reaching the end of the world.

 My family comes from Brittany.
 When I was living in France, I spent most of my summer holidays there.
 I am very biased about it and, even if I easily admit there are many other beautiful destinations in France, I think Brittany is the best French region.
-Food, culture, history, a great variety of landscapes… We have it all.
+Food, culture, history, a great variety of landscapes… There are a lot of things to do in Brittany and we have it all really!

 Although I always explore many areas during my holidays, I don’t remember going to la Pointe du Raz as a kid.
 It had been on my to-do list for a while when I finally managed to go there during my summer holidays in 2008.

 I hiked from la Pointe du Van to la Pointe du Raz to enjoy the breathtaking views of the clifftop walk before arriving at the famous Pointe du Raz.

 Responsible travel tip: Make sure you stick to the path.
 They did a great job to protect the natural site after tourism had badly impacted it so that the vegetation regrows.
 The vegetation cover is important to maintain the beauty and ecosystem of a site, but also to avoid erosion.
 To help with conservation, follow the signs!

 Hike from Pointe du Van – Pointe du Raz

 La Pointe du Van is considered the “little sister” of la Pointe du Raz.